Pengyu-gis/STAT718_Notes/report.md

-# Spatial Analysis of Fatal Road Accidents Using Poisson Point Process Modeling
+# Spatial Analysis of Fatal Traffic Accidents Using Poisson Point Process

 ## 1. Dataset and data preprocess